When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Shaping the digital future

 We are all becoming increasingly digital.
-New services and technologies permeate almost every area of daily life and business.
-New opportunities for coexistence and cooperation, social participation and economic success are developing.
-The basis for this are high-performance broadband networks, which must be available to private households, social institutions and businesses.
+New services and technologies are permeating almost every aspect of daily life and economic activity.
+New opportunities are emerging for social interaction and collaboration, social participation and economic success.
+The foundation for this lies in high-performance broadband networks, which must be available to private households, social institutions and businesses.

 Subsidised broadband expansion